-- 1. Presentation of recommendations of general rapporteur and Task force members in regional workshops; - 2.
+- 1. Presentation of recommendations of general rapporteur and Task force members in regional workshops and of online consultations; - 2.
 Review of the standards of excellence and the criteria to evaluate the implementation of the standards of excellence; - 3.
 Harmonization of proposals from the regional meetings; - 4.
-Agreement on proposed updated standards of excellence; - July 2024: Webinar on the draft Final report / publication on new SoE presented Webinar. - Invite UNPAN membership IASIA and IIAS network, Other associations and schools; - September 2024: Finalization of the report
+Agreement on proposed updated standards of excellence; - July 2024: Webinar on the draft Final report / publication on new SoE presented Webinar. - Invite UNPAN membership IASIA and IIAS network, Other associations and schools; - September 2024: Finalization of the report and new/updated Standards